 Studies show sweating is a common side effect of methadone, but it can also indicate that the dosage is too high.
 Therefore, simply lowering the methadone dose may alleviate this side effect, if possible.

-Several meditations can be used off-label to help with sweating from methadone, including Oxybutin and desloratadine.ⓘ Stronger deodorants are also available as a prescription.
+Several meditations can be used off-label to help with methadone sweating, including Oxybutin and desloratadine. ⓘ Stronger deodorants are also available as a prescription.
 And, like many other side effects, water is helpful for excessive sweating too.

 Trouble Urinating from Methadone